 Electronic proofing (or soft proofs) are a PDF of your print project.
 It does not require special equipment to view it or to share.
 It’s simply a simulation of your intended print piece on a monitor.
 While it’s convenient for sharing and reviewing, a soft proof can often be insufficient for ensuring color consistency.

-Hard Proofs, unlike electronic (soft proofs), are digitally printed proofs which are actually printed on a digital printer, screen printer, or other output devices.
+Hard Proofs, unlike electronic (soft proofs), are printed proofs which are actually printed on a digital printer, screen printer, or other output devices.
 This proof acts as a sample of your final print project without any major finishing effects.
 You are able to see a physical print version of your project on the substrate it will be printed on.
 This allows a check for color consistency, and how well your design aligns with die lines, templates and other technical elements.

 Color Matching is the process where color swatches or samples are used to compare and match colors so that the product is precisely the right quality that the customer wants and needs.
 Here at Impro, we typically use the Pantone Color Matching System – a booklet of thousands of color chips that we use to standardize each customer’s color picks and match them with their unique ink mixing formulas.
 When needed, we will provide actual printed color draw downs of your specially mixed color matched ink on the material it will print on.